NikosAlexandris/pvgis-prototype/docs/cli/position/overview.md

   - toc
 ---

-# Solar Geometry Overview

 ## Time series

-To get a time series of solar geometry parameters over a location, you can use the `pvgis-prototype position overview-series` command.
+To get a time series of solar position parameters over a location, you can use the `pvgis-prototype position overview-series` command.

 ``` bash exec="true" result="ansi" source="above"